-The Endoscope Processing Manager (or designee) is responsible for assuring staff training, initiation, completion, documentation, and analysis of the enhanced visual inspection policy for the department.
+The Endoscope Processing Manager (or designee) is responsible for assuring a) staff training, b) initiation, c) completion, d) documentation, and e) analysis of the enhanced visual inspection policy for the department.

-The manager of the Endoscopy Reprocessing Area will determine when and what type of magnification (handheld, bench magnifier, borescope, etc.) that should be used to inspect endoscopes within their process.
+The manager of the Endoscopy Reprocessing Area will determine when and what type of magnification (e.g., handheld, bench magnifier, borescope, etc.) should be used to inspect endoscopes within their process.